 Garmin GTN650, dual G3X Touch ten inch screens, back-up G5 EFIS, Audio panel, Autopilot.

-Has certified avionics and can be used for Instrument Training and flyng IFR.
+Our TAA are equipped with certified avionics and can be used for IFR Instrument Training.

 Students can not land with the brake engaged.